zic4lino/java-port-scanner/README.md

 **Ending Port** is the last port that will be scanned.
 Must be greater than starting port and must be in range: 2 - 65535

 You can specify desired timeout and number of threads.
 Similar to host discovery, more threads mean more network load.
 Some firewalls may block your connection.

+When the portscan finishes, a "scan.log" file will be created.